mindee/doctr/v0.2.1/_sources/using_models.rst.txt

 --------------

 The task consists of localizing textual elements in a given image.
-While those text elements can represent many things, in DocTR, we will consider uninterrupted character sequences (words).
+While those text elements can represent many things, in docTR, we will consider uninterrupted character sequences (words).
 Additionally, the localization can take several forms: from straight bounding boxes (delimited by the 2D coordinates of the top-left and bottom-right corner), to polygons, or binary segmentation (flagging which pixels belong to this element, and which don't).

 Available architectures
 ^^^^^^^^^^^^^^^^^^^^^^^